-But there are certain foods that are better for us, right?
-Shouldn’t we be helping kids to make good food choices?
+But, you might be wondering, aren’t there certain foods that are better for us?
+Shouldn’t we help kids learn how to make healthy food choices?